You are here reading this for any of the following reasons

 - You have had an eye operation to one eye

-Yes, you get them at shops – in many shapes and materials.
+Yes, you get them in shops – in many shapes and materials.
 But If you need to make those eye patches, rather than buy them, you are just in time.
-My daughter’s many eyepatches (store bought ones) have had slow painful deaths from too many washings.
+My daughter’s many eye patches (store bought ones) have had slow painful deaths from too many washings.
 I have decided to bring on my sewing chops and present her not one but one for all days of the week.

 [We need one because she has a lazy eye; an eye patch is the prescribed treatment for lazy eyes also called complicated names like amblyopia, strabismus.]

-As a treatment for lazy eye, the eye patch makes the good eye rest while making the lazy eye take the load of seeing.
-With regular use the lazy eye will turn out to be the good eye, with the exercise given to it.
-Infact this occlusion therapy is also called eye exercise.
+As a treatment for a lazy eye, the eye patch makes good eye rest while making the lazy eye take the load of seeing.
+With regular use, the lazy eye will turn out to be a good eye, with the exercise given to it.
+In fact, this occlusion therapy is also called eye exercise.

 How to make your own designer eye patches